camlin-tan/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 1a.
-One or more required parameters are missing.
+Actor makes an invalid input.

     * 1a1.
 System shows an error message.

       Use case ends.

 * 1b.
-Input parameters are in invalid formats (e.g. date, time).
+Appointment time clashes with an existing appointment for a particular patient.

     * 1b1.
-System shows an error message.

-      Use case ends.

-* 1c.
-Appointment time clashes with an existing appointment for a particular patient.

-    * 1c1.
 System shows an error message.

       Use case ends.